VidushaWijekoon/Pure-PHP-Projects/README.md

             - They allow for better organization by grouping classes that work together to perform a task
             - They allow the same name to be used for more than one class
             - Without namespace all class store in global space

+        - Method Override
+            - Change parent property value in child class
+            - But cannot change the parent class value directly
+            - Need to call Parent class to change the value (parent::__contruct)
+            - We cannot override final class

         - Inheritance
             - Inherit from another class , Inherit from parent class
+            - Extends

-        - Encapsulation
+            - We can override
-            - Hide sensitive data from users, Widely using getter and setter
+            - Cannot change visibilty of the access modifiers
+            - Cannot extend if the class final class
+            - Can be break the encapsulation principle due to able to use public

         - Polymorphism
             - It occurs when we have many classes that are related to each other by inheritance.
-            - Extends

         - Abstraction
             - Process of hiding certain details and showing only essential information to the user
-            - abstract keyword is a non-access modifier, used for classes and methods
+            - Abstract keyword is a non-access modifier, used for classes and methods
             - Parent class has a named method, but need its child class(es) to fill out the tasks.
+            - Using Public break the Abstraction princials
+            - Hide actual implementation

+        - Encapsulation
+            - Bundle of data and operates in class in one unit
+            - Hide sensitive data from users, Internal Persentation, Widely using getter and setter
+            - Public break the Encapsulation princials, property must be use Protected or Private
+            - Getter and Setter don't always break the encapsulation principals
+            - Hide's internal data and informations

         - Traits
             - PHP only supports single inheritance: a child class can inherit only from one single parent.